 When you exercise , while taking blood pressure - lowing drugs, it is often best to use the perceived exertion scale and rely less on heart rate formulas.

 Using your heart rate as a guide is not very helpful when you take medications such as beta blockers, certain central alpha agonists (like clonidine), or calcium channel blockers.
 Beta blockers reduce endurance exercise capacity by lowering the heart rate, and through other effects.
-This characteristic is great for women with both
+This characteristic is great for women with both coronary artery disease and high blood pressure because it allows exercise with reduced pain symptoms and lower blood pressure, resulting in less stress on the heart.

 There are some specific recommendations for certain blood pressure drugs.

-potassium and magnesium to replace losses due to the drug and exercise.
+If you use diuretics, it is important that you receive enough potassium and magnesium to replace losses due to the drug and exercise.

 Some vasodilator drugs can increase heart rates.